-When considering the investment strategy, the Funding Committee takes into account a number of considerations such as the strength of the employer covenant, the long-term liabilities of the scheme, the appetite for investment risk and the funding strategy agreed with the employer.
+When considering the investment strategy on a scheme specific basis for each section of the Trust, the Funding Committee takes into account a number of considerations such as the strength of the employer covenant, the long-term liabilities of the scheme, the appetite for investment risk and the funding strategy agreed with the employer(s).
 These are reviewed at least every three years in line with the scheme's valuation to ensure that the strategy remains appropriate.